 - $1.6 billion in prize winnings to players; and

 - $169.1 million in commissions earned by retailers.

 These figures represent a significant impact on our state's economy.

-While SCEL is NOT responsible for deciding which programs are funded with lottery proceeds, more than 2 MILLION scholarships have been awarded to hardworking South Carolina students since 2002.
-In FY 2020, almost $400 million was appropriated for higher education through scholarships, need-based grants, tuition assistance, and the National Guard Loan Repayment Program.
-In addition to K-12 funding, more than $50 million was provided for Workforce Scholarships and Grants, Workforce Industry Needs Scholarships, Ready South Carolina Direct Training, and high demand job skill training equipment.
+While SCEL is NOT responsible for deciding which programs are funded with lottery proceeds, more than 2.2 million scholarships have been awarded to hardworking South Carolina students since 2002.
+In FY21, more than $469 million was appropriated for higher education for opportunities such as scholarships, need-based grants, tuition assistance, and the National Guard Loan Repayment Program.
+Educational programs for K-12 students also received more than $39 million in lottery proceeds.
+These include the Technology Initiative, K-5 programs and the Educational Accountability Act.
 The education appropriations by the General Assembly will pay dividends for this and future generations.

 We will continue to work even harder as a "traditional" lottery to provide proceeds for education.
 This stewardship maximizes the funds available to improve education here in South Carolina……which makes for a bright today and an even brighter tomorrow.

 I am proud of SCEL, and on behalf of all of us, I thank you for your support and welcome your participation in our worthwhile efforts.
 Always remember, when you buy a lottery ticket from SCEL, you don't just take a chance, you also give one.